Last Updated on

 Overcharging tenants for electricity and water was a common practice among landlords in Thailand.
 Weak regulations laid the foundation for the collection of exaggerated deposits and punitive methods of landlords if tenants did not pay their rent.

-The Contract Committee of the Consumer Protection Board aims to end such practices with “the Regulation of Residential Property Leasing as a Contract-Controlled Business B.E.
+Within Thai lease law, the Contract Committee of the Consumer Protection Board aims to end such practices with “the Regulation of Residential Property Leasing as a Contract-Controlled Business B.E.
 2561” (the “Regulation”).
-Since May 2018 residential property leasing is considered as a contract-controlled business.
+Since May 2018 residential property leasing is considered a contract-controlled business.

-According to the Regulation the residential property leasing business is considered as a business which involves the lease or sublease of five or more units to individuals.
-The term ‘property’ has a broad meaning; it includes all kinds of residential accommodations, such as apartments, condos, flats and houses.
+According to the Regulation in Thai rental law, the residential property leasing business is considered as a business which involves the lease or sublease of five or more units to individuals.
+The term ‘property’ has a broad meaning; it includes all kinds of residential accommodations, such as apartments, condos, flats, and houses.

 - The agreement must be composed in Thai language (in addition to other languages, as the case may be) and include information on the business operator, the lessee and the property itself, the property’s condition and equipment.
 The lease agreement must contain the start and end date of the lease, rental and utility fees, due dates and other reasonable costs such as service fees and security deposit.

 - All invoices must be sent seven days before the due date.
 The business operator is obligated to provide a duplicate of the lease agreement and attach the tenant’s acknowledgment of the property’s condition and equipment.

 - The business operator has to repay the security deposit within seven days after the termination of the lease agreement and the inspection of the property’s condition.

 - The tenant has the right to terminate the lease agreement any time by giving written notice to the business operator 30 days in advance.

 - Clauses which give the business operator the right to terminate the lease agreement prior to the originally agreed period of time must be written in bold, italic or red letters.